Sanglorian/orcus/Orcus Classes and Powers - current.md

 > **Last Laugh Attack 1** ● **Martial, Psyche, Consistent**
 > **Near** burst 10, one creature you can see
 > **Attack:**  Charisma +2 vs Will
-> **Hit:**  The target is immobilized until the end of your next turn.
+> **Hit:**  The target is immobile until the end of your next turn.
 If the target takes any damage from you or your allies, it immediately recovers from this effect.
 > **Effect:** You can use this power again with an action point (replacing the action).
 You cannot target the same creature.

 > #### Personal Betrayal